spread-ai/docs-appsmith-fork/docs/reference/widgets/table.md

 ```js
 {{ '{{fetchData.data}}' }}
 ```
-If the retrieved data is not in the desired format, you can use JavaScript to **transform** it before passing it to the Table widget, like:
+If the retrieved data is not in the desired format, you can use JavaScript to **transform** it before passing it to the Table widget:

 ```js